WesPeacock/GhanaKeyboards/docs/README.md

 * PDF export PDF/A-1a is set (includes partial fonts in the PDF)
 * The export may complain about making a transparent object opaque.
 I ignored this and couldn't see anything wrong.

-When the gotchas are fixed for the document, you can write the PDF with "Export to PDF".
+When the document is tweaked, you can write the PDF with "Export to PDF".